lingtalfi/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Classes/ResourceHasTagApi/getResourceHasTagByResourceIdAndTagId.md

-Returns the resourceHasTag row identified by the given resource_id and tag_id.
+Returns the resource has tag row identified by the given resource_id and tag_id.

 If the row is not found, this method's return depends on the throwNotFoundEx flag:
 - if true, the method throws an exception